alifiroozi80/CKA/CKA/README.md

   kubectl get POD_NAME
   ```

-* Is Pod registered with service?
+* Is Pod registered with Service?
 * Is Service forwarding the request?
   ```shell
   kubectl get ep